University of North Carolina, Chapel Hill, North Carolina

 1998 B.A., with honors, Psychology-Based Human Relations and French

-Fisher, Jill A. (In Press) Adverse Events: Race, Inequality, and the Testing of New Pharmaceuticals.
+Fisher, Jill A. (2020) Adverse Events: Race, Inequality, and the Testing of New Pharmaceuticals.
 New York, NY: New York University Press.
-Expected publication date: Spring 2020.

 Fisher, Jill A. (Ed.)
 (2011) Gender and the Science of Difference: Cultural Politics of Contemporary Science and Medicine.
 New Brunswick, NJ: Rutgers University Press.